dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 * First, the code duplication is not that a problem since there's only one line of code.
 * Second, the duplication is *incidental*.
 We could imagine using a `Set` instead of a `Vec` to store the entries, and the trait does not need to know about this.
 Ditto if we decide to rename the field.
-* Third, I can tell myself that this lacking feature is a good thing[^3] because I've often been bitten in other languages when sharing class members through inheritence (both in C++ and Python).
+* Third, I can tell myself that this lacking feature is a good thing[^3] because I've often been bitten in other languages when sharing class members through inheritance (both in C++ and Python).

 Take those how you want: I can tell myself those are good arguments, but you don't have to believe me :)